MaxBrooks114/vgpop/README.md

 # Vgpop

-This is a ruby gem navigated by a CLI, which let's you view 10 popular video games out now according to Gamerankings.com
+This is a ruby gem navigated by a CLI, which lets you view 10 popular video games out now according to Gamerankings.com

 ## Installation